Kaley Cuoco Cuddles With Her Dog Norman While Chilling At Her New Home: ‘I Love You My Boy’

 At the time, Kaley counted a number of show horses as well as a mini-dwarf horse named Shmooshy, a white terrier called Ruby and another pit bull named Shirley as part of her growing family.

-That said, Kaley’s most recent Instagram post featuring a picture of the star and sweet Norman earned immediate interest from her 5.8 million followers.
+That said, Kaley’s most recent Instagram post featuring a picture of the star and sweet Norman cuddling earned immediate interest from her 5.8 million followers.
 Within less than 15 minutes, the social media update earned nearly 76,000 likes and more than 600 comments.

 “He’s a handsome guy,” said one fan, who added a heart-eye face emoji.